Choosing with unknown causal information: Action-outcome probabilities for decision making can be grounded in causal models: Application: Causal Games and Nash Equilibrium

-A game is a model of a situation in which several players must take an action and afterwards they will be affected both by the outcome of their own action as well as the actions of the other players \citep{osborne1994course}.
-In a strategic game it is assumed that no player knows the action taken by any other players; we also assume that the causal mechanism, which represented by a Causal Graphical Model $\mathcal{G}$, remains fixed and it is unknown for each player.
-In this game, players ignore the actions taken by any other player, and since the causal model which controls the environment is unknown by every player, the players also ignore the information that players will use in order to take their respective actions: strategic games of this type are called \textit{Bayesian Games}, introduced by Harsanyi \citep{harsanyi1967games1,harsanyi1968games2,harsanyi1968games3}.
-In the games we will consider, the uncertainty of every player consists of two levels: on a first level, the true causal model $\mathcal{G}$; on a second level, what an action $do(a)$ causes if a certain Causal Graphical Model $\omega$ is considered to be the causal model. \begin{definition} A Bayesian strategic game \citep{osborne1994course} consists of: \begin{itemize} \item A finite set $N$ of players. \item A finite set $\Omega$ of \textit{states of nature}. \item For each player, a nonempty set $A_i$ of actions. \item For each player, a finite set $T_i$ and a function $\tau_i : \Omega \mapsto T_i$ the signal function of the player \item For each player, a probability measure $p_i$ over $\Omega$ such that $p_i (\tau^{-1}_i (t_i))>0$ for all $t_i \in T_i$. \item A preference relation $\succeq_i$ defined over the set of probability measures over $A \times \Omega$ where $A= A_1 \times \cdots A_n$ \end{itemize} \end{definition}
+In the games we will consider, the uncertainty of every player consists of two levels: on the first level, the true causal model $\mathcal{G}$; on the second level, what an action $do(a)$ causes if a certain Causal Graphical Model $\omega$ is considered to be the causal model. \begin{definition} A Bayesian strategic game \citep{osborne1994course} consists of: A finite set $N$ of players.
+A finite set $\Omega$ of \textit{states of nature}.
+For each player, a nonempty set $A_i$ of actions.
+For each player, a finite set $T_i$ and a function $\tau_i : \Omega \mapsto T_i$ is the signal function of the player.
+For each player, a probability measure $p_i$ over $\Omega$ such that $p_i (\tau^{-1}_i (t_i))>0$ for all $t_i \in T_i$.
+A preference relation $\succeq_i$ defined over the set of probability measures over $A \times \Omega$ where $A= A_1 \times \cdots A_n$ \end{definition}

-We consider $\Omega$ to be a family of admissible causal models; in this way, $\omega \in \Omega$ being the true state of Nature fixes a causal model which controls the environment in which the players make their choices.
-In classical Bayesian games, once $\omega \in \Omega$ is realized as the true state, then each player receives a signal